Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 Infrared: Faster Heat-Up, Lower Energy Use

-Because infrared panels heat your body directly and do not need to bring the entire room and stone mass up to 180°F, most cabins:
+Because infrared panels create a more direct heat experience and do not need to bring the entire room and stone mass up to 180°F, most cabins:

 - Preheat in about 10–20 minutes.